zannloo/tp/docs/UserGuide.md

 - Must be a non-empty string, which means you cannot input a blank field.

 `DATE_AND_TIME`:
-- Must be in the format **`yyyy-MM-dd HH:mm`** where each alphebet will be replaced by a positive whole number.
+- Must be in the format **`yyyy-MM-dd HH:mm`** where each alphabet will be replaced by a positive whole number.
   - `yyyy`: year.
   - `MM`: month.
   - `dd`: day.